Newport, North Carolina: History

 Early industry included agriculture, logging, and naval stores, including turpentine production.
 During the town's early history, the Newport River was navigable all the way to Old Topsail Inlet, now known as Beaufort Inlet, which opens to the Atlantic Ocean.
 The town was home to one of the earliest organized churches in Carteret County, the Newport River Primitive Baptist Church, established 1778.
-The structure was burned near the end of the Civil War but was soon rebuilt on Church Street and remains active today.
+The structure was burned near the end of the Civil War but was soon rebuilt on the corner of Haskett Street and New Bern Street and remains active today.

 In 1858, the Atlantic and North Carolina Railroad was completed when the final 96 mi stretch of rail from Goldsboro through Newport to Beaufort was laid.
 The community is also the site of numerous Civil War battlefields, forts, and strategic locations.
 Newport was occupied by Union forces for much of the war.

 Part of the town's residential area known as the "housing project" was originally developed as housing for civil service employees and military serving at nearby Marine Corps Air Station Cherry Point.

 Newport today

 The town government operates as a council–manager government form with a mayor, a town manager, and a five-member town council.
-The current mayor of Newport is Dennis Barber.
-Jeanne Benedict, David Heath (Mayor Pro Tempore), Mark Eadie, Danny Fornes, and Rhonda Shinn serve on the town council.
 Members serve staggered terms.

 The town is protected by a paid fire department with an active volunteer force, founded in the 1940s by Leon Mann, Jr. The department also provides emergency medical and ambulance services.

 Public schools in Newport include the Carteret Pre-K Center, Newport Elementary School, and Newport Middle School.
 Newport Consolidated School, a first-through-12th-grade school established in 1926, was demolished in 1966 after the county completed construction of a new consolidated high school, West Carteret High in nearby Morehead City.
 Members of the Newport Consolidated School Alumni Association operate a small school museum in a depot warehouse owned by the North Carolina Railroad in Newport.